Annual Civil Rights Breakfast

 Combatting Hate Crimes in 2017 with Attorney General Brian Frosh

 Delegate Shelly Hettleman spoke about the constituents she serves and how hate crimes have effected them in 2017.
-OCRWE staff were inspired to meet local leaders such as Delegate Sandy Rosenberg, Delegate Carlos Sanchez, Delegate Angela Gibson and Speaker Pro Tem Adrienne A. Jones.
+OCRWE staff was inspired to meet local leaders such as Delegate Sandy Rosenberg, Delegate Carlos Sanchez, Delegate Angela Gibson, and Speaker Pro Tem Adrienne A. Jones.